≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 When medical errors occur, the “first victim” is easily identified as the patient and their family members (Vanhaecht et al., 2022).
 The less known and understood victims, the “second victim,” is that of the healthcare professional involved in that medical error (Vanhaecht et al., 2022).

-Second victims often feel personally responsible for the unexpected, unintended event; they feel as if the blame is all on them, they feel like they are a failure, and they can feel like they are not good at what they do as healthcare professionals (Vanhaecht et al., 2022).
+Second victims often feel personally responsible for the unexpected, unintended event; they feel as if the blame is all on them, believing they are a failure, and may feel like they are not good at their job as healthcare professionals (Vanhaecht et al., 2022).
 Nurses who experience this phenomenon could have been involved in administering the wrong medication, giving the wrong dose of medicine, overlooking a sign of deterioration in their patient, or missing a physical sign in their assessment.
 The value of determining the existence of a second victim phenomenon is that we are now more aware that we, as nurses, can also be harmed in these medical error situations (Vanhaecht et al., 2022).
 With more awareness comes a better understanding that the nurse needs help and support as well.

 Suppose you or one of your colleagues has been involved in an adverse patient event.
-In that case, you know that following an event comes a root cause analysis, possibly a nurse write-up, or maybe a meeting with your educator or nurse manager to discuss a plan to prevent errors like these in the future.
-In some cases, depending on many factors, errors such as these can result in formal complaints, lawsuits, and board of nursing involvement.
+In that case, you know that following an event comes a root cause analysis, possibly a nurse write-up, or maybe a meeting with your educator or nurse manager to discuss a plan to prevent errors in the future.
+In some cases, errors such as these can result in formal complaints, lawsuits, and board of nursing involvement.
 Of course, any of these sequelae would have a tremendous impact on the practicing nurse.
-But what is less discussed is that of the mental health impact that the nurse endures as the second victim.
+But what is less discussed is the mental health impact that the nurse endures as the second victim.
 It is not meant to eliminate blame, reduce responsibility, or devalue the experience of the first victim.
-Instead, this phenomenon is intended to bring awareness that all healthcare workers, nurses included, are human beings who do make mistakes and that they do feel the guilt and shame of the mistakes that they make (Vanhaecht et al., 2022).
-With the evidence of the existence of this phenomenon, Vanhaecht et al. (2022) aimed to empower healthcare organizations to recognize this concept, furthering research and training to support patient safety initiatives, improve care, and acknowledge that the healthcare workers involved in adverse events require their supports to recover and continue working with patients with their mental health in check (Vanhaecht et al., 2022).
+Instead, this phenomenon aims to raise awareness that all healthcare workers, including nurses, are human beings who make mistakes and that they experience the guilt and shame associated with these mistakes (Vanhaecht et al., 2022).
+With the evidence of the existence of this phenomenon, research has aimed to empower healthcare organizations to recognize this concept, furthering research and training to support patient safety initiatives, improve care, and acknowledge that the healthcare workers involved require their support to recover and continue working with patients with their mental health in check (Vanhaecht et al., 2022).

-If you have been involved in adverse patient events, know that you are a human being, and human beings make mistakes.
-As mentioned above, the majority of errors are a result of a problem within the system or within the organization in which we work.
 If you are involved in a future error, it is crucial to speak up immediately and let someone know.
 Although you might have concerns about what might happen to you, our job is to protect our patients.
-You can be instrumental in helping to identify and improve a broken system within your organization as a result of stepping up and identifying the mistake.
+You can be instrumental in helping to identify and improve a broken system within your organization by stepping up and acknowledging the mistake.
 By doing so, we all can continue to improve patient care and outcomes.
 Do not forget, though, that the guilt and fear you feel post-event are real, valid, and normal.
 Talk to someone you trust, question your organization as to how they can assist you in moving forward and preventing these errors in the future, and reach out to a professional if you need any additional help.

 Bullying in nursing is defined as repetitive, harmful actions done to embarrass or cause distress to a nurse (ANA, n.d.-a).
-This can include verbal attacks, intimidation, and degradation (ANA, 2015).
-Actions of bullying can have a significant negative impact on nurses who are bullied, including lasting psychological and physical effects (ANA, 2015).
-In many cases of nurse-to-nurse bullying, there is an abuse or misuse of power that can generate feelings of defenselessness and undermine the individual’s dignity (ANA, 2015).
-The fact is anyone can be a bully.
-It could be from the top down in the form of the employer against an employee or even the employee against the employer (ANA, 2015).
+This can include verbal attacks, intimidation, and degradation (ANA, 2025).
+Actions of bullying can have a significant negative impact on nurses who are bullied, including lasting psychological and physical effects (ANA, 2025).
+In many cases of nurse-to-nurse bullying, there is an abuse or misuse of power that can generate feelings of defenselessness and undermine the individual’s dignity.
+It could be from the top down in the form of the employer against an employee or even the employee against the employer (ANA, 2025).
 It can even be horizontal, with two nurses on the same level.

 Incivility is disrespectful actions towards a nurse (ANA, n.d.-a).
-This can include name-calling, using a condescending tone, expressing criticism of an individual in a public way, spreading rumors, or even refusing to assist a colleague when asked for help (ANA, 2015).
-These actions impact the dignity of the nurse and disregard the professional standard of basic respect (ANA, 2015).
-Incivility can often be a precursor to bullying and workplace violence (ANA, 2015).
+This can include name-calling, using a condescending tone, expressing criticism of an individual in a public way, spreading rumors, or even refusing to assist a colleague when asked for help (ANA, 2025).
+These actions impact the dignity of the nurse and disregard the professional standard of basic.
+Incivility can often be a precursor to bullying and workplace violence (ANA, 2025).

-Workplace violence (WPV) is defined as any threat or act of physical, sexual, or psychological violence, intimidation, or harassment that comes from either patients, patient’s families, or other hospital personnel (ANA, n.d.-a).
-Workplace violence can be perpetrated by an employee of the organization or, often, a patient (ANA, 2015).
-Examples of workplace violence include written or verbal threats, physical or verbal assault, assault with a weapon, verbal or physical harassment, or homicide (ANA, 2015).
-Workplace violence can lead to temporary or even permanent injury, emotional suffering, and sometimes, even death (ANA, 2015).
+Workplace violence (WPV) is defined as any threat or act of physical, sexual, or psychological violence, intimidation, or harassment that comes from either patients, patients’ families, or other hospital personnel (ANA, n.d.-a).
+Workplace violence can be perpetrated by an employee of the organization or, often, a patient (ANA, 2025).
+Examples of workplace violence include written or verbal threats, physical or verbal assault, assault with a weapon, verbal or physical harassment, or homicide.
+Workplace violence can lead to temporary or even permanent injury, emotional suffering, and sometimes, even death (ANA, 2025).

-Any of these acts of generalized aggression are unacceptable and have no place in the workplace, much less in a place of healing for patients.
-These major issues can have severe effects on the well-being of nurses, as well as impact their abilities to take care of their patients effectively (ANA, n.d.-a).
+Any of these acts of generalized aggression is unacceptable and has no place in the workplace, much less in a place of healing for patients.
+These major issues can have severe effects on the well-being of nurses, as well as impact their ability to care for their patients effectively (ANA, n.d.-a).
 We know that these events contribute to the development of psychological conditions, including anxiety and depression, and can significantly decrease the nurse’s job satisfaction.

 What can WE do?
 First, we must educate ourselves on these events, what they are, what they look like, and that they are not okay.
 These are not things that “come with the territory” that we are supposed to dismiss as “part of the job.”
 We must also educate ourselves on maintaining a safety culture in our workplace (ANA, n.d.-a).
 Both bedside staff and leadership must work together to ensure nurses stay safe.

-To mitigate these issues in the nursing field, the ANA, as a form of primary prevention, recommends that nurses commit to accepting responsibility for their words and actions, promote healthy interpersonal work relationships with one another, be cognizant of how we communicate with others so as not to outwardly and intentionally offend anyone, demonstrate respect for others, advocate for incivility and bullying identification and prevention, and aspire to continuously uphold our professional code of ethics (ANA, 2015).
-As secondary prevention, the ANA recommends that when a nurse experiences incivility and bullying, they either respond directly or seek out guidance through their appropriate chain of command in their unit (ANA, 2015).
-For nurses who witness incivility or bullying, they are encouraged to either approach the perpetrator to help them identify that what they are doing or saying is wrong and then approach the victim to offer them support (ANA, 2015).
-The witness can then encourage the victim to report that behavior to their employer (ANA, 2015).
+To mitigate these issues in the nursing field, the ANA, as a form of primary prevention, recommends that nurses commit to accepting responsibility for their words and actions, promote healthy interpersonal work relationships with one another, be cognizant of how we communicate with others so as not to outwardly and intentionally offend anyone, demonstrate respect for others, advocate for incivility and bullying identification and prevention, and aspire to continuously uphold our professional code of ethics (ANA, 2025).
+As secondary prevention, the ANA recommends that when a nurse experiences incivility and bullying, they either respond directly or seek out guidance through their appropriate chain of command.
+For nurses who witness incivility or bullying, they are encouraged to approach the perpetrator to help them recognize that what they are doing or saying is wrong, and then approach the victim to offer support.
+The witness can then encourage the victim to report that behavior to their employer (ANA, 2025).

 In the event of workplace violence, we need to (ANA, n.d.-a):

-The American Nurses Association (ANA) also shares the following acronym that we can use when reporting these incidents (ANA, n.d.-a):
+The ANA also shares the following acronym that we can use when reporting these incidents (ANA, n.d.-a):

 The effects of the COVID-19 pandemic on the nursing profession were felt immediately and will continue to be felt in some way for many years.
 It exposed underlying systemic and organizational issues, and it generated new problems in the training, education, hiring, and retention of nursing staff.
-With the level of stress, nurses were under both at home with their families and at work with major surges in patient volumes, increases in patient acuity, end-of-life situations rampant, hospital policies that we disagreed with but had to enforce, keeping families apart from each other, equipment and personal protective equipment (PPE) shortages, nurses suffered a moral injury and secondary trauma as a result (Chan et al., 2021).
+Nurses were under stress both at home with their families and at work, facing major surges in patient volumes, increases in patient acuity, end-of-life situations, hospital policies that we disagreed with but had to enforce, keeping families apart from each other, and equipment and personal protective equipment (PPE) shortages.
+Nurses suffered a moral injury and secondary trauma as a result (Chan et al., 2021).
 For many nurses, leaving the bedside or their position as a nurse was necessary to prioritize their mental health.

 Chances are that either you or one of your colleagues has suffered from imposter syndrome at some point in your career.
 Imposter syndrome, although not specific to the nursing field, is the enduring lack of ability to believe that your success has been deserved or legitimately achieved (Pate, 2023; Peng et al., 2022).
-You get stuck in this mental headspace where you believe that you do not deserve the job or position you have and that you are not good enough to do the job effectively enough.
-A systematic review conducted by Bravata et al. (2019) found that the prevalence rate of imposter syndrome among over 14,000 participants varied widely from 9 to 82%, depending largely on the screening tool and timeframe assessed in each study (Bravata et al., 2019).
-It is something that you might have dealt with, but you did not know this phenomenon had a name!
+You get stuck in this mental headspace where you believe that you do not deserve the job or position you have and that you are not good enough to do the job effectively.
+Research has found that the prevalence rate of imposter syndrome among over 14,000 participants varied widely from 9 to 82%, depending largely on the screening tool and timeframe assessed in each study (Bravata et al., 2019).

 Both men and women, adolescents to seasoned professionals in all career fields, can suffer from imposter syndrome.
 Typically, it is caused or exacerbated when a professional moves from a role in which they were highly experienced and felt confident to a new position (Pate, 2023).
 Change can be challenging for everyone, and sometimes, change can trigger feelings of self-doubt and discomfort that can morph into imposter syndrome.